 - Allows up to 6 devices to be connected at once

 - Refund processing can take up to 30 days.

 CyberGhost offers a lot of P2P-friendly features in one of the most user-friendly packages in the business.
 The applications that come with the service are easy to download and install.
 A colorful, minimalist user interface design makes it easy to access all the features you need with just one click.
 What’s more, the app has 6 simple configuration profiles that make it very simple to get the features you need.
 For example, the Torrent Anonymously setting is optimized for P2P filesharing.
 This way, installing CyberGhost and getting ready for secure P2P filesharing only takes minutes.

-In addition to being easy to use, CyberGhost has a large server network: 2,700+ servers in over 60 countries.
+In addition to being easy to use, CyberGhost has a large server network: over 5,900 servers in 90 countries.
 This means that users get fast downloads no matter where the users and servers in their P2P network are.
 The service also offers users 5 encryption protocols, from speedy UDP to mobile-compatible L2TP/IPSec.
 There’s also a range of simple toggles, including block malicious websites; block ads; extra speed.
 You can use these to protect your device while using P2P services, and to get a little extra speed when you want to download anything quickly.

 - Affordable plans